ros-navigation/navigation2/nav2_python_commander/README.md

 Make sure to install the `aws_robomaker_small_warehouse_world` package or build it in your local workspace alongside Nav2.
 It can be found [here](https://github.com/aws-robotics/aws-robomaker-small-warehouse-world).
 The demonstrations, examples, and launch files assume you're working with this gazebo world (such that the hard-programmed shelf locations and routes highlighting the API are meaningful).

+Make sure you have set the model directory of turtlebot3 simulation and aws warehouse world to the `GAZEBO_MODEL_PATH`.
 There are 2 main ways to run the demos of the `nav2_python_commander` API.

 ### Automatically